-5.3 Relevant Policies and Plans
+7.3.
+Relevant Policies and Plans

-- 5.3.1 Improvements in the town centre are intended to create an attractive and sustainable environment for people to live and visit.
+- 7.3.1.
+Improvements in the town centre are intended to create an attractive and sustainable environment for people to live within and visit.
 The HSHAZ will restore pride in the historic character of the town centre, providing growth and investment to bring residents and visitors to enjoy the facilities and environment created.
-This will contribute to the Council's Corporate priority of 'Safe and thriving places' by contributing to the priorities of strengthening the cultural identity of the town, helping town centres respond to changing trends and attracting visitors and inward investment. - 5.3.2 Investment in the town centre will also support Development Plan policies found in the North Northamptonshire Joint Core Strategy and Kettering Town Centre Area Action Plan.
+This will contribute to the Council's Corporate priority of 'Safe and thriving places' by contributing to the priorities of strengthening the cultural identity of the town, helping town centres respond to changing trends and attracting visitors and inward investment. - 7.3.2.
+Investment in the town centre will also support Development Plan policies found in the North Northamptonshire Joint Core Strategy and Kettering Town Centre Area Action Plan.
 JCS Policy 10: Provision of Infrastructure, JCS Policy 2: Historic Environment and JCS Policy 12: Town Centres and Town Centre Uses all support the efforts of High Street HAZ, endorsing this important and hugely beneficial investment to Kettering town centre.

-5.4 Risk
+7.4.
+Risk

-5.4.1 The Council, its consultants, and the delivery team are working collaboratively to ensure HSHAZ investment in Kettering town centre is achieved within agreed timescales, and in the most appropriate manner.
+7.4.1 The Council, its consultants, and the delivery team are working collaboratively to ensure HSHAZ investment in Kettering town centre is achieved within agreed timescales, and in the most appropriate manner.
 Ultimately, as the period of the programme progresses, the time available for investing funds reduces.
 If deadlines for delivery are missed, that part of the funding unspent will need to be returned to Historic England.
-Officers are working closely to ensure any delays in progress are limited, making choices sufficiently early to ensure the chances for returning funds are limited.
+Officers are working closely to ensure any delays in progress are limited, making choices sufficiently early to ensure the chance for needing to return funds are reduced.
 The HSHAZ team will be working closely with Finance and senior management colleagues over the coming months to ensure that as the major part of the investment is the Council's own Capital expenditure, it is done so with proper and full governance.

-5.5 Consultation
+7.5.
+Consultation

-5.5.1 Consultation on the original part of the scheme (Phase 1) was undertaken with Members of the team notifying businesses and residents of the works during December 2021.
+7.5.1.
+Consultation on the original part of the scheme (Phase 1) was undertaken with Members of the team notifying businesses and residents of the works during December 2021.
 They also provided a Consultation Trailer in High Street/Meadow Road, for a morning to meet with any interested parties to discuss the scheme to be delivered.
-Electronic communication has been important throughout the scheme design, with interested parties being directed to a drone fly-through of the completed design.
+Electronic communication has been important throughout the scheme design and leaflet drops have also taken place.
 Discussions have now also taken place with the businesses in the extended area of the scheme for phase 2, similar discussions are planned for phase 3.